 City of Saint Paul Property Tax Estimator

-The 2019 proposed budget includes an 11.5% increase in the property tax levy.
+The 2020 proposed budget includes a 4.85% increase in the property tax levy.
 Changes in your property's market value and changes in the City's tax levy, among other factors, will impact what you pay in taxes next year.
 The City of Saint Paul has created a property tax estimator to allow residents to understand estimated changes in their property taxes from year to year.
-Use this new tool to see how the restructured street maintenance program and other changes may impact your property taxes.
+Use this new tool to see how changes in the City budget may impact your property taxes.

 Comparison of City Taxes

 Where do my taxes go?